Join one of our upcoming courses taking place around the world! Explore now

 The Define DFNs dialog appears, which is divided in three sections with each section designated for users to:

-• control the geometry of the bounding box (when having DFN set selected) or assign DFN parameters (when having DFN type selected) from the input data fields, which are grouped under headings.
-Labels (descriptions) of the input fields are shown on the left cells while the corresponding actual input fields are on the right; and
+• Control the geometry of the bounding box (when having DFN set selected) or assign DFN parameters (when having DFN type selected) from the input data fields, which are grouped under headings.
+Labels (descriptions) of the input fields are shown on the left cells while the corresponding actual input fields are on the right.

-Change the name of the DFN set by clicking the text of the set name on left section of the dialog, which by default is named “DFN”, to “Parallel Joint Set
+1. Click the text of the set name on left section of the dialog to change the name of the DFN set from “DFN”, to “Parallel Joint Set."

 DFN name change